mattbatman/covid-data-handler/README.md

 ### Configuring API Keys and Output

-Copy `.example.env` as `.env` and complete the environment variables as needed or desired.
+Copy `.example.env` as `.env` and complete the environment variables as needed.

-You'll need an API app key from the CDC to fetch data.
-You can register for a Socrata account and [here](https://data.cdc.gov/login).
+You'll need an app key from the CDC API to fetch data.
+You can register for a Socrata account [here](https://data.cdc.gov/login).
 You'll then need to create an app token.
 The same app token can be used on different datasets.

-## Modules and Use
+## Module Explanation and Use

 ### Modules

-All functions for handling data from the dataset are broken out into their own modules.
+All functions are broken out into modules based on the CDC `dataset they work with.
 Currently:
 * `CaseSurveillance` handles the ["COVID-19 Case Surveillance Public Use Data"](https://dev.socrata.com/foundry/data.cdc.gov/vbim-akqf) from the CDC's API
-* `DataTracker` handles data downloaded from [COVID Data Tracker](https://covid.cdc.gov/covid-data-tracker/#datatracker-home)
+* `DataTracker` handles data downloaded from the [COVID Data Tracker](https://covid.cdc.gov/covid-data-tracker/#datatracker-home)
 * `DeathsByCause` handles the ["Monthly Provisional Counts of Deaths by Select Causes, 2020-2021"](https://data.cdc.gov/NCHS/Monthly-Provisional-Counts-of-Deaths-by-Select-Cau/9dzk-mvmi) from the CDC's API
 * `Flu` handles data downloaded from ["Pneumonia, Influenza, and COVID-19 Mortality from the National Center for Health Statistics Mortality Surveillance System"](https://www.cdc.gov/flu/weekly/index.htm)
 * `Vaers` handles data exported from the [CDC's WONDER VAERS data](https://wonder.cdc.gov/vaers.html)